piranna/piranna.github.io/_drafts/Beyond-the-Browser-Running-mediasoup-client-in-Node.js-as-a-Headless-WebRTC-Endpoint.md

 ### Publish an initial npm release

-The most immediate step is making installation independent from GitHub.
+The most immediate step is making installation independent from GitHub:

 ```sh
 npm install mediasoup-client-wrtc